jessegrabowski/pymc_statespace/INPUT.md

     return ['x0', 'P0', 'sigma_obs', 'sigma_state']
 ```

-`self.ssm` is an `AesaraRepresentation` class object that is created by the super constructor.
+`self.ssm` is an `PytensorRepresentation` class object that is created by the super constructor.
 Every model has a `self.ssm` and a `self.kalman_filter` created after the super constructor is called.
-All the matrices stored in `self.ssm` are Aesara tensor variables, but numpy arrays can be passed to them for convenience.
-Behind the scenes, they will be converted to Aesara tensors.
+All the matrices stored in `self.ssm` are Pytensor tensor variables, but numpy arrays can be passed to them for convenience.
+Behind the scenes, they will be converted to Pytensor tensors.

 Note that the names of the matrices correspond to the names listed above.
 They are (in the same order):